HarpFM/HFMAudioPlayer/README.md

 ## Coming Soon

-- Add AudioManager for the easiest possible integration.
+- Add HFMAudioManager for the easiest possible integration.
+- Add more HFMAudioManagerDelegate options for download requests and other utilities.
 - Create formatter for NowPlayingInfo.
 - Make most functions throw comprehensive errors where possible.
 - Add further debug logging.